1001.12 Consensual Relations

 The same principles apply to other relationships within the campus community where a disparity of power exists, such as supervisor-subordinate.

 Further, it must be recognized that a student’s or employee’s implied or explicit consent to an amorous relationship, or that of a subordinate employee, does not preclude an assertion at some future time that the presumed consent was based on a perception of intimidation or other compromise of free choice based on disparity of authority.

 In the event of a charge of sexual harassment, Montana State University-Northern and the Montana University System will, in general, be unsympathetic to a defense based upon consent when the facts establish that a power differential existed between the parties involved.

-- MSU-Northern recognizes that consensual amorous relationships may exist prior to
+- MSU-Northern recognizes that consensual amorous relationships may exist prior to the

-the following procedures shall be followed:
+procedures shall be followed:

 - If, at all possible, the student should be advised in his or her course selections to avoid course sections taught by the instructor with whom the student has or has had a recent consensual relationship.
 Efforts should likewise be made not to place a subordinate under the supervision of a supervisor who has or has had a recent amorous relationship with the subordinate.

-- In the event it is not possible for the student to avoid the class taught by the
+- In the event it is not possible for the student to avoid the class taught by the faculty

-amorous relationship and the following steps shall be taken:
+and the following steps shall be taken:

 - The department chair shall appoint another instructor to evaluate the student’s written work, such as essays, research papers, essay tests, or any other major academic projects upon which the student’s grade will be determined.